thejessicafelts/income-tax-calculator/README.md

 I am working hard to release an web version of this application, allowing all visitors to use the calcuator, as opposed to just those familiar with the JavaScript Console.
 The following are a list of updates, which will be released soon.

-» Web Application release<br>
+» Web Application release.<br>
-» Support for multiple filing years<br>
+» Support for multiple filing years.<br>
-» Support for multiple states of residence and employment<br>
+» Support for multiple states of residence and employment.<br>
-» Support for multiple cities of residence and employment<br>
+» Support for multiple cities of residence and employment.<br>
-» Support for filing status: Single, Married: Filing Jointly, Married: Filing Seperately, and Head of Household<br>
+» Support for filing status: Single, Married: Filing Jointly, Married: Filing Seperately, and Head of Household.<br>
-» Detailed results section, breaking down each income tax or withholdings category<br>
+» Detailed results section, breaking down each income tax or withholdings category.<br>
-» Ability to print results
+» Ability to print results.